ChrisRBe/PP-P2P-Parser/README.md

 * swaper - Supports current account statement format (as of 2018-05-01) exported to csv
 * bondora - Supports current account statement format (as of 2019-10-12); exported to csv
 * bondora go & grow - Supports current account statement format (as of 2019-10-12); exported to csv
+* debitumnetwork - Supports current account statement format (as of 2020-09-08) exported to csv

 ### Alternative solution for Auxmoney
 Unfortunately, the output file of Auxmoney's reports is not suitable for being parsed by PP-P2P-Parser in a senseful way.
 As an alternative, you can check out the [PP-Auxmoney-Parser](https://github.com/StegSchreck/PP-Auxmoney-Parser) project.

 ## Configuration files

 Configuration for this script is stored in yaml files located under the config subdirectory.
 The content directly reflects the format of the source account statement files.

 Example: